surp2024-duran/resume-gen-ats/README.md

 7. **Process Repetition**:
    - New data is added to `resume-gen-ats-raw-data`.
    - Data is cleaned with `data_cleanup.py` and saved locally.
+   - Cleaned data is uploaded to MongoDB using data_upload.py to the Resumes and the current day's collection `july-23-resumes`and saved locally
    - Resumes are generated with `data_generate_resume.py` and saved locally.
-   - Cleaned data is uploaded to MongoDB with `data_upload.py` to the `Resumes` and `Resumes_Post_Edit` collection and saved locally.
-   - Volunteers score and assess the resumes, updating documents `Resumes_Post_Edit` derived from `Resumes` and also updated the document itself in `Resume`
+   - Volunteers score and assess the resumes, updating documents  derived from `july-23-resumes` and also updated the document itself in `Resume`
    - The model is fine-tuned with `fine_tuning.py`.
+   - At midnight (12 am PST), the CI/CD pipeline pulls documents from the past collection using the naming convention `july-23-resumes`.
+   - The fine_tuning.py script generates resumes with better ATS scores from the pulled collection.
+   - The updated resumes are uploaded to the next day's collection `july-24-resumes`.
+   - Volunteers take the day to label the resumes with score and truthfulness from EnhanCV
-   - The CI/CD workflow ensures continuous improvement at midnight every day at 12am PST.
+   - This process repeats every day at midnight (12 am PST)

 ## Architecture Diagram

 [insert diagram here]

 ## MongoDB